Gemini-HUN/Bot_parts_global_localization/README.md

 * Hungarian: Roschach96 and [@Gemini-HUN](https://github.com/Gemini-HUN)
 * Russian: [@A-xesey](https://github.com/A-xesey) and Evelin and Charlott
-* French : FrenchSPORE
+* French: FrenchSPORE
-* AI translation approach suggested by Roschach96 and Davo.
+* * AI-assisted translation approach suggested by Roschach96 and Davo.

 ## You can check or edit the language files on my GitHub page and give feedback or contact me on Discord.

-Progression of translating:
+Translation progress:
 * cs-cz AI
 * da-dk AI
 * de-de AI